acumos/on-boarding/README.md

-# README #
+# Acumos On-Boarding

+The Acumos On-Boarding project contains the On-Boarding application.

-Refer to the docs/ folder for details
+Refer to the docs/ folder for details.